nightfallai/nightfall-python-sdk/README.md

 ### Run Unit Tests

-Unit tests can be found in the `tests/` directory.
+Unit and Integration tests can be found in the `tests/` directory.
 You can run them with `make test`.
 Be sure to have `NIGHTFALL_TOKEN` and `NIGHTFALL_CONDITION_SET` set as environment variables before running the tests.

 ### View Code Coverage